-When you’re in the market to purchase a new vehicle and need to secure an auto loan to do so, it’s always best to shop around for the best interest rate, and for the agreement that works best for you.
+When you’re in the market to purchase a new vehicle and need to secure an auto loan to do so, it’s always best not only to shop around for the car, but also to shop for the best interest rate and loan that works best for you.

 Often times, consumers will secure a loan to purchase their dream car, but will then fall behind on payments and become delinquent.
-This tarnishes your credit score and may even result in vehicle repossession, depending on the terms of the loan agreement and how delinquent the account is.
+This tarnishes your credit score and may even result in vehicle repossession.

-Here are some steps to take prior to securing a loan, and how to ensure you find the best loan agreement for your situation.
+Here are some steps to take prior to securing a loan, and how to ensure that you find the best loan agreement that fits your budget.

 Check Your Credit

-Review all of the information for accuracy.
+Review each credit report for accuracy.
 Dispute any credit report errors by writing directly to the reporting agency.
 Negative listings that are more than seven and a half years old, like prior vehicle repossessions, should no longer appear on your report.

 You should also review your credit score.
 This gives lenders an idea of your creditworthiness and will help determine what kind of interest rates you’ll be eligible for.